bps10/emmetrop/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Brian P. Schmidt's Neitz Lab documentation site:
+eschaton documentation site:
 =================================================

+an emmetropization model

 Documentation of source code can be found here: